 A Walk through Ramaghat

 Because the Upper Karnali will reduce river flow by 85-90%, the residents of Ramaghat know it will mean the end of their livelihood, the destruction of their homes or both.
-They are concerned that they lack the skills and resources to find alternatives, but are determined to support , no matter what it takes.
-Yet, they that the hydropower development company organized for other villages along the Karnali, because neither the government nor the company is obligated to safeguard their welfare before, during or after construction.
+They are concerned that they lack the skills and resources to find alternatives, but are determined to support their children’s education, no matter what it takes.
+Yet, they haven’t been invited to any of the planning meetings that the hydropower development company organized for other villages along the Karnali, because neither the government nor the company is obligated to safeguard their welfare before, during or after construction.
 Although the residents of Ramaghat paid for the land they live on, they were never given legal title.
 As far as Upper Karnali is concerned, it’s as though they were never there.

 “We have no hope that we’ll be settled somewhere,” a woman says, “because that’s how we’ve always been treated.”